 Sit quietly, and imagine your ideal partner is sitting right there in front of you; visualize their hair, eyes, face, clothes, body.
 Then, start a new page for:

 Are they kind, successful, empathetic, easy-going, intellectual?
 How would you describe their personality?
 How do you feel around them?
 Are they introverted or extroverted?
-How is your communication?
-How do they behave around your friends?
+How do you communicate with them?
+How are they around your friends?
 What makes them smile?
 How do they act around animals or children?
 Are they agnostic, atheist, spiritual or religious?
 What is their history with relationships?
 How do they treat their family and parents?
 How do they compliment your personality?
 Are they emotionally expressive?
 What is their favorite love language and how do they show their love to you?

 Think about what has worked for you in previous relationships, and what wasn’t so great.
 Are there any patterns you need to break in being attracted to unsuitable partners?
 Start noticing the behaviors and characteristics you admire in those around you, which you’d like to experience in your partner.